I don’t have to put any thought into driving what my paintings will mean. It’s struck me how true this simple statement is and how much it conveys.

 If the things themselves are holy, it is in the gaps between them, the form of their unstable, shifting relationships from which we uncover the sacred.
 The details grow to something greater.
 The mystery of representation is that it can never quite get at the thing itself.
-The mystery deepens insomuch that, nonetheless, in itsContinue reading “Mysterious Foundations of Truth
+The mystery deepens insomuch that, nonetheless, in itsContinue reading “Mysterious Foundations of Truth”

 I don’t have a clue.
 Ideas are simply starting points.
 I can rarely set them down as they come to my mind.
 As soon as I start to work, others well up in my pen.
-To know what you’re going to draw, you have to begin drawing… When I find myself facing a blank page,Continue reading “Immersion, Quality, Presence
+To know what you’re going to draw, you have to begin drawing… When I find myself facing a blank page,Continue reading “Immersion, Quality, Presence”

 Signs pull apart the totality of perception.
 Tearing holes in the field of relationships.
 Stopping the eye and the mind.
 Forcing a precipitation of some part held in opposition.
-This post is illustrated by a series of images of my work from various “genres” and across the span of three decades.
-This essay begins to … Continue reading Signs and Extended Metaphor

 Ivan Illich‘s work turns on two related concepts.
 One is of our need to dwell, to inhabit a home, to have a place.
 The other is our need for conviviality.
 We cannot exist in isolation.
 We are vulnerable and part of everything as everything is part of us.

 Avant Garde.
 We all know what that means!
 We learned it in school!
 There was always something of a cognitive dissonance, sitting in a slide-show survey class and taking notes to regurgitate on a test about how the modern avant garde was – and therefore supposedly still is – so transgressive!
-The old story aboutContinue reading “What Happens When Avant Garde Leaves the New Academy Behind?
+The old story aboutContinue reading “What Happens When Avant Garde Leaves the New Academy Behind?”

 Another cross-post from Horizons of Significance, The following is an address to be given at the first session of a class at a school that as far as I know does not yet exist.
 Nor do I know who the students might be, or their circumstances.
 What I do know is that I’d like toContinue reading “Drawing Distinctions”

-I stopped painting in 1999 Art was Modern.
-At that time any critique of The Modernism Movement came from within an all-encompassing modernist world-view.
-Post-Modernism or Traditionalist, the thrust of every approach to painting were simply reactions to Modernism.
-They did not challenge its underlying assumptions.
-Today the Art World reels along with theContinue reading “Artist’s Statement
+I stopped painting in 1999.
+At that time Art was still Modern.
+At that time any critique of Modernism still came from within an all-encompassing modernist world-view.
+Post-Modernist or Traditionalist, the thrust of every approach to painting was a reaction to Modernism.
+None challenged its underlying assumptions.
+Today the Art World reels along with theContinue reading “Artist’s Statement”